WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config67-EOL is made for stable release 6.7.X EOL
 - mywsl-config68-EOL is made for stable release 6.8.X EOL
 - mywsl-config69 is made for stable release 6.9.X
+- mywsl-config610 is made for stable release 6.10.X

-- mywsl-configrc is made for release candidate 6.10-rc
+- mywsl-configrc is made for next release candidate 6.11-rc

 - mywsl-configlt is made for longterm release 5.15.X